Workshop News

 Pierre Lavirotte

 With a background rich in grinding and industrial precision, Pierre turned his technical base into a more artisanal mastery.
-His book highlights a very strong level in straight graining, hand and micromotor anglage, inward angles, satin finishing and the reading of volumes.
+His portfolio highlights a very strong level in straight graining, hand and micromotor anglage, inward angles, satin finishing and the reading of volumes.

-100h High-end finishing
+100h Controlled finishing

 Sébastien Awignano